CraftAcademyLabs/ca_course/ionic/the_back-end.md

 Let's write our first spec to see if we can get a response from our endpoint.

-I your `spec` folder create a folder named `requests`.
+In your `spec` folder create a folder named `requests`.
 Within that folder we need to add a folder structure that corresponds to the one we have in our `app/controllers` folder.

 ```
 $ mkdir spec/requests